trentlarson/endorser-docs/src/future.rst

   - On Offer objects:

+    - Any PlanAction to which this contributes is in 'fulfills'.
+This used to be in 'itemOffered.isPartOf'.

+    - The description of the work is in 'incluedsObject.description'.
+This used to be in 'itemOffered.description', and before that was in 'termsOfService' (until... time yet unknown).

-    - Specific quantities are found in 'includesObject' with a 'TypeAndQuantityNode' object, and the 'CreativeWork' and description of the offering are in 'itemOffered'.
+    - Specific quantities are found in 'includesObject' with a 'TypeAndQuantityNode' object.
 Quantities were found in 'itemOffered' (until... time yet unknown).

-    - The description of the work is in 'itemOffered.description'.
-This used to be in 'termsOfService' (until... time yet unknown).

     - Terms of the offer are found in 'description'.
 It used to be in 'termsOfService' (until... time yet unknown).